-2. The cable live must be connected to the control system switched live.
+2. Switched live must be connected to the brown (live) wire of the 3 core cable.

 6.2.2 Connecting External Devices

 1. System Controls - This boiler operates on a switched live only.

 2. To comply with Part L1 of the Building Regulations the heating system into which the boiler is installed should include the following: